 TOURCODE 63169 (SLS-5) Description

 Explore some of Laos' best waterfalls, see the mighty Mekong at its widest, and visit the 4000 islands region, French colonial historical sites, and Khmer temples across southern Laos.
-You’ll ride elephants to Mount Asa and take a ferry ride to Don Khong Island.
+You’ll walk with elephants to Mount Asa and take a ferry ride to Don Khong Island.
 You might even get to see the rare Irrawaddy river dolphins near Ban Hang Khon.
 Come explore the beauty of Southern Laos.

 - See the stunning Tad Lo and Tad Fan Waterfalls